VeoliaUKI/veolia-uki-iot-pki/README.md

 **_Note:_** Replace `<issuer-name>` with the name of the issuer to whom the certificates will be provided.

 ### Create Issuer CA PEM Bundle
+Execute the following command to create the Issue CA PEM bundle.
 ```
 cat ca/<issuer-name>-ca/<issuer-name>-ca.crt ca/root-ca/root-ca.crt > \
     ca/<issuer-name>-ca/<issuer-name>-ca-chain.pem